w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Quotes
 {:.newex}

 Identifying a quotation as such helps clarify that the content is attributed to another author.
 Quotes can be marked up as inline or as blocks of text.
+Assistive technologies can convey to users where a quote starts and ends, which can avoid misunderstandings.

 ### Blockquote
 {:.ex}